Madhura

-Our Master of Public Health (MPH) provides a flexible programme that students can tailor to meet their own needs across a broad range of professional accreditation standards in public health and/or to pursue an academic career.
+Our Master of Public Health (MPH) provides a flexible programme that students can tailor to meet their own needs across a broad range of professional accreditation standards in public health, and/or to pursue an academic career.

-This programme is available to start in January or September.
-Apply now
+This programme is available to start in January or September - apply here.
+You can also study this programme part-time online.

 This MPH covers the core disciplines required for professional accreditation in public health that is relevant to both UK and international students.
 The programme also offers an excellent range of specialist elective options to allow you to tailor your learning to your needs and includes a flexible project component enabling you to gain experience oriented towards either the development of a professional career in public health practice or the pursuit of an academic career.